aimanyongki/Belajar/python_in_the_background.md

 # Python in the Background

-Sometimes running a program can take a long time. <br>
+Sometimes running a program can take a long time.
-This shows you how to run a python script in the background using `nohup`, a POSIX command to ignore the HUP (hangup) signal. <br>
+This shows you how to run a python script in the background using `nohup`, a POSIX command to ignore the HUP (hangup) signal.
 Other alternatives are available, such as: `screen`, etc. <br>

 Basic command:<br>